 There are different kinds of stories the media will take hold of.
 Stories about cute things, about young people and old people doing amazing things, about money – public or private.
 They’ll cover stories on sexual topics and others that pertain to healthcare.
 Every one of these stories is giving publicity to something or other.

-So how do you, as a business owner, get into that stream of having your story told?
+There are lots of press release services out there, but how do you, as a business owner, get into that stream of having your story told?

 First things first, have a story.
 Not just that you’ve been in business for 10 years and you make lots of money and you’ve done it by yourself.
 People aren’t interested in that.
 Why?
 Because it doesn’t affect them; They have no stake in it.
 Good stories have conflict.
 They have a beginning, a fluid middle and – sometimes – an unpredictable end.
 Again, how do you break in?
 Let’s go through a cheat sheet of “How do I get my story told.”

 First, you must have what’s known as a hook.
 What does your story involve and how does it affect someone else?
 If you don’t have it, you can be sure an assignment editor is going to want to get you off the phone as fast as possible.
 What’s a good hook when it comes to business?
 Here are some thoughts…

 Obviously, if something is working, we like it to stay the same.
 But governments often have different ideas of what works and what doesn’t.
 Has the government changed a policy that is going to have a ripple effect across your industry?
 Was anyone in your industry consulted about the changes?
 If not, it might be time to gather your thoughts together and get in touch with the media with a well-timed pitch.